SmithsonianWorkshops/2019-03-05-metabarcoding/Metabarcoding_with_Qiime/qiime2_tutorial.md

   --i-data ../data/working/paired-end.qza \
   --o-visualization ../data/results/paired-end.qzv
 ```

+The file extension use for visualizations is `.qzv`, which stands for "qiime zip visualization."
+They can contain tables or images.
+These are also zip archives if you want to try `unzip` on them.

 View demux.qzv here: https://view.qiime2.org/ and have a look at the quality of your sequences.